Nylite-soda/yc_directory2-2/DOCUMENTATION.md

 ### Form Submission with Server Actions

-1.  **Client Component (`StartupForm.tsx`):**
+1.  **Client Component (`StartupForm.tsx`, `UserEditForm.tsx`):**
     -   The `useActionState` hook is used to manage the form's entire lifecycle (initial, pending, success, error).
     -   A `FormState` type is used to define the shape of the state, ensuring type safety.
     -   The `formAction` is passed directly to the `<form>` element's `action` prop.
     -   The UI updates based on the `state` and `isPending` values returned by the hook.
 2.  **Server Action (`lib/actions.ts`):**
-    -   The `createPitch` function receives the previous state and the form data.
+    -   The `createPitch`, `updatePitch`, and `updateUser` functions receive the previous state and the form data.
-    -   It first checks for an authenticated session.
+    -   They first check for an authenticated session and user authorization.
-    -   It then validates the form data against the Zod schema (`formSchema`).
-If validation fails, it returns an error state with detailed field errors.
+    -   They then validate the form data against the appropriate Zod schema.
+If validation fails, they return an error state with detailed field errors.
-    -   If validation succeeds, it creates a new startup document in Sanity and returns a success state, including the new startup's `_id`.
+    -   If validation succeeds, they create or update the document in Sanity and return a success state.

 ### Responsive Design Strategy